 III – Forecasting Revenue

-If your agency charges based on Billable Hours, utilization is likely to be your most important metric.
+If your agency charges based on time and materials (hours), utilization is likely to be your most important metric.
 In this case, it’s directly correlated to how much money you make as an agency since your revenue is directly tied to how much time your employees spend doing paid work.
-(Assuming you bill your clients for every hour)
+(Assuming you bill your clients for every hour) In this instance, you’ll probably want to measure both Utilization rates and Billable Utilization rates.
+The key difference is that Billable Utilization is based on how many hours were billed to clients while Utilization focuses on how much time was spent completing the work.
+Comparing these two metrics will help identify where overservicing or under-billing is an issue.

 More on average billable rates in this blog post.